Liragbr/EmpireManager/README.md

 # 🧑🏻‍💻 EmpireManager

-This is a project aimed at managing employees, clients, products, orders, and sales items in a business environment.
+EmpireManager is a comprehensive web application designed to streamline business operations by effectively managing various aspects of the organization.
+It provides a centralized platform for handling employees, clients, products, orders, and sales items, catering to the diverse needs of a business environment.

 ## Features